“There is more in Heaven and Earth, Horatio, than are dreamt of in your philosophies” – William Shakespeare

 In the first Zombie Cat post we talked a little bit about the intersection of Tarot and science.
 Now lets shift gears yet again and add in the “woo-woo”, fringe, and well, spiritual.
 Tarot intersects all of those things too.

 So, back to Tarot and spirituality.
 Any good thesis defines its terms.
 In this case we have to define spirituality.
-I’ve noticed a tendency for people to use spirituality and religion almost interchangeably.
+I’ve noticed a tendency for people to use spirituality and religion interchangeably.
 They aren’t.
-As I see it they are totally different, damn near opposite things.
+As I see it, they are totally different, damn near opposite things.
 I define spirituality as an internal, individual, personal self understanding of the wordless, esoteric parts of life beyond logic and science.
 Religion, on the other hand, is external, codified, ritualized, other.
 We express our spirituality in out external lives.
 Spirituality goes from the inside out.
 Religion structures our external lives as a way to instruct the internal.
 Religion is outside in.
 Tarot is intuition – it is inside to inside.
+Tarot connects us individually, internally to the external, the eternal, the cosmos.
 It has everything to do with spirituality, nothing to do with religion.

 Spirituality is unlimited.
 It is in this vast inner world where Tarot applies and finds its usefulness.
 Yes, the cards are external.
 But they don’t instruct our inner world from the outside in as a religious practice might.
 They are a mirror and lens to help us see out inner world.
 They reflect and shine light in the dark corners, allowing that inner world of spirituality to illuminate and expand, grown and thrive.
 Yes, the cards can be dark and mysterious – that is necessary too.
 If all is light, our eyes are dazzled and we can’t see.
 If all is dark, we still can’t see.
 Vision lies in both – back to yin and yang.